xixiaobei-bei/KernelSU_on_Huawei/README_en.md

 - If you choose to flash a PM kernel, you **must decrypt the DATA partition** before the device can boot.

-- Always select the kernel that matches your device's base firmware version.

-- Flashing an incompatible kernel will result in a failure to boot!
+- Always select the kernel that matches your device's base firmware version.Flashing an incompatible kernel will result in a failure to boot!

 - The official KernelSU has dropped support for non-GKI kernels since version 1.0.
 Therefore, you must use the v9.0.5 manager.
 Other KernelSU branches (e.g., KernelSU-Next) are not affected by this change.